 “[Sorkin] was really impacted by that and had a really hard Winter, and found that she had to go outside of the climbing community to find support for that process of grief and loss,” says Taylor.

 Because death and trauma are realities in the climbing world, it felt necessary to develop something for those who wanted to stay within their community to process those things.

 Sorkin put together the CGF with American Alpine Club.
 Though it is an ongoing process, there are currently offerings on their website (https://americanalpineclub.org/grieffund) including a mental health directory, free weekly online check-ins, and grant program.

-Taylor’s contribution is The Color of Mourning, which will make its debut in an online premiere on July 16th during two weeks of interactive fundraising initiatives.
+Taylor’s contribution is A Thousand Ways To Kiss The Ground, which will make its debut in an online premiere on July 16th during two weeks of interactive fundraising initiatives.
 Though the original plan was to tour the festival circuit, the CGF team is ready to adjust to this period of isolation and get their message “out into the sunlight.”

 Interviews from the film are currently available on the site as part of a story archive.
 Taylor says the film is meant to show the power of sharing your story, while also de-stigmatizing conversations around fear, grief, and trauma.

 “This deeper conversation about the meaning of climbing pre and post-accident is just so critical,” she says.
 “And I think it’s something we’re all doing anyway, it’s just not as public.”

 Taylor says the project has been a great reminder of what deep thinkers climbers can be.
 The hope is for the film to have a place among the adrenaline-fueled offerings viewers are used to seeing in the world of adventure film.